Variational competition between full Hessian and its determinant for convex functions: Introduction

+where the last inequality holds for $h_0,C$ chosen small and large enough respectively.
+This proves our claim. \end{proof}

+\begin{remark} It was in order to be able to carry out the calculation for the lower bound \eqref{eq:10} that we defined the energy in terms of the extension $Ev$, and on the enlarged domain $2S$.
+It is obvious that an analogous upper bound for the membrane energy in terms of $\|\det\nabla^2(Ev)\|_{W^{-2,2}}$ cannot exist, since bad choices of the in-plane-deformation $u$ can make it arbitrarily large, while they do clearly not modify $\|\det \nabla^2 (Ev)\|_{W^{-2,2}}$. \end{remark}

-\subsection{Sketch of proof of Theorem \ref{thm:main}}
+\subsection{Sketch of proof of Theorem \ref{thm:mainma}}

-The idea for the proof of our main theorem is the following: We identify $v$ with its extension to $2S$, where $v(x)=|x|$ for $x\in 2S\setminus S$.
-A lower bound for the (square root of the) membrane energy is given by
+The idea for the proof of the lower bound in Theorem \ref{thm:mainma} is the following: We identify $v$ with its extension to $2S$, where $v(x)=|x|$ for $x\in 2S\setminus S$.
+We need a judicious choice of $\tilde \Phi$ to bound from below the negative Sobolev norm by